 Learn about our local watershed and keeping it healthy through daily actions and sustainable gardening techniques.

 When it rains or we water our gardens, the excess water carries pollutants into the storm drains.
 The storm drains connect directly to local streams and lakes, ending up in Puget Sound.

 Toxins from our yards, gardens and streets, like fertilizers and pesticides, bacteria from animal waste, motor oil and soap are transported into the watershed.
 This poisons fish and our marine ecosystem.

 Much of Seattle operates on a dated drainage system that links stormwater and sewage lines.
 During big storms, storm drains overflow and mix with sewage water, yielding an even more potent pollution cocktail that is deposited directly into our local bodies of water.

 There are Solutions

 The good news is that individuals can do a lot to stem this pollution.
 The garden is a great place to take action!
 By using sustainable gardening principles, Seattle residents can save money and grow beautiful landscapes while protecting the water we all share.
 Find out about our organic gardening classes or ask the Garden Hotline your questions.

-Thanks to King Conservation District and the Russell Family Foundation for supporting the Water Smart program.
+Thanks to King Conservation District, the Russell Family Foundation and the Rose Foundation for supporting the Water Smart program.